okfn/opendefinition/source/open-definition-dev.markdown

 ##### 1.1.9 No Charge

-The **license** *must not* impose any fee arrangements, compensation or monetary remuneration as part of its conditions.
-The only charge that may be made is for any one-off reproduction cost (in the common case of downloading over the internet the this cost would normally be zero).
+The **license** *must not* impose any fee arrangement, royalty, or other compensation or monetary remuneration as part of its conditions.

 #### 1.2 Acceptable Conditions
 The **license** *may* condition the permissions granted in Section 1.1 on